ansatzcapital/leda/README.md

 ## Testing

-These are the version constraint bundle we're currently testing.
-Our primary goal is to add newer versions of libraries ASAP.
+These are the version constraint bundles we're currently testing.
+The most important next task for leda development would be to (1) automate testing generating reports (reports may contain many random strs that don't affect the output but make it impossible to do a simple `diff`), and (2) expand the number of bundles being tested (especially to the newer versions).

-(All of these environments are tested against Linux/macOS/Windows and various python versions.)
+(All of these bundles are tested against Linux/macOS/Windows and various python versions.)

 | Library          | Bundle 1: ✅ |
 |------------------|-------------|